mjg211/multiarm/README.md

     clinically relevant difference of 1 (see `beta`, `delta1`, and `power`);
   - assuming the standard deviation of all responses is 1 (see `sigma`);
-  - allocating patients equally to each arm (see `rho`).
+  - allocating patients equally to each arm (see `ratio`).

-To compute the implied design, we would run:
+To compute the implied design, we would run

 ``` r
 des <- multiarm::des_ma(K          = 3,